-The School of Art and Design's Master of Arts in Art History promotes breadth of knowledge about visual traditions in diverse cultures and historical eras while also educating students as specialists in their chosen particular area.
+The School of Art + Design's Master of Arts in Art History promotes breadth of knowledge about visual traditions in diverse cultures and historical eras while also educating students as specialists in their chosen area.

-The M.A. degree curriculum is designed to expose students to a range of visual cultures and historical and interpretive methods.
-Seminars and lecture courses in art from antiquity to contemporary in Europe, the Americas, Africa and East Asia, and developed competency in a foreign language, form the foundation of the M.A. student's preparation.
-By the end of the first year of course work all M.A. students decide upon an area of specialization and determine the faculty member in that area who will be their advisor.
+The MA degree curriculum is designed to expose students to a range of visual cultures and historical and interpretive methods.
+Seminars and lecture courses in art from antiquity to contemporary in Europe, the Americas, Africa, and East Asia and developed competency in a foreign language form the foundation of the MA student's preparation.
+By the end of the first year of coursework all MA students decide upon an area of specialization and determine the faculty member in that area who will be their advisor.
 In close consultation with their advisor, students write an original piece of scholarship that will be submitted as their Master's Thesis or Scholarly Paper.
-Recent M.A. theses have treated such topics as collecting practices in sixteenth-century Florence, the social and political functions of a seventeenth-century English emblem book owned by the University Rare Books Collection; the image of the Virgin of Guadalupe in eighteenth- and nineteenth-century Mexico, and public memorial art in post-war Berlin.
+Recent MA theses have treated such topics as collecting practices in 16th-century Florence, the social and political functions of a 17th-century English emblem book owned by the University Rare Books Collection, the image of the Virgin of Guadalupe in 18th- and 19th-century Mexico, and public memorial art in postwar Berlin.

 The following are areas in which our students develop focused expertise: